 Transforming existing systems and processes with technology was frequently cited as the top procurement objective for 2018 in our recent study, “Procurement 2025: Is digital transformation driving more effective procurement?”.

-42% of survey respondents consider themselves to be ahead of the competition when it comes to delivering this transformation – clearly indicating its importance within these organizations.
+42% of survey respondents consider themselves to be ahead of the competition when it comes to delivering this transformation – clearly indicating its importance within these organisations.
 This points to a function that is embracing new technologies and the opportunities they can potentially bring.
 But is this the full story?

-Our experience suggests an alternate reality, with many procurement professionals confused by the current technology provider landscape and unsure of which digital solutions can potentially add value to their organizations – both today and in the future.
+Our experience suggests an alternate reality, with many procurement professionals confused by the current technology provider landscape and unsure of which digital solutions can potentially add value to their organisations – both today and in the future.

 Even of those companies investing in technology, many are, in our view, still leaving significant amounts of time and money on the table while they reinvent the wheel on vital but repeatable procurement activities related to cost reduction and strategic supplier management.